This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 The Red Tower will not take your whole day to have a look around.
-Therefore I recommend combining your visit with something else in the North.
+I recommend combining your visit with something else in the northern area of Malta.
 Here is a short list of things to do near the Red Tower to help you plan your visit.

 Mellieha Bay Beach

 Mellieha Bay is literally minutes away from the Red Tower and is one of the best beaches in all of Malta.
 I recommend spending the day at the beach and coming up to the tower 30 minutes before closing time.
 This means you will get some really good late daylight for your pictures and you may even be able to catch the sunset which really brings out the colours of the tower magnificently.

 If you take a ferry across to Comino Island then you will be dropped off in the Blue Lagoon on the island’s north shore.
 This water here is absolutely spectacular and could be a really good combination to visit the Red Tower after getting back to the mainland.
 The Blue Lagoon is definitely party central so if you have small kids or you don’t like the party atmosphere when you’re trying to relax, then stick with Mellieha Bay above.
 If you want, you can take a tour to Comino Island and make a day of it on one of these gorgeous boats.

 Read More: Your Ultimate 5 Day Malta Itinerary

 If you are looking for a bit of a history day then you could take a look around Mellieha itself before or after travelling to the Red Tower.
 Mellieha is home to the gorgeous Mellieha Parish Church which is literally unmissable on the cliffside and there is also a wonderfully preserved 500m long WW2 air raid shelter underneath the town which is a very interesting place to explore.
 It’s 500 metres long!!